Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 > Only properties that use other objects' storage facilities and/or uses constant data can be extension properties.

 Aside from these differences, extension properties are similar to regular properties, but, when accessing such a property one always need to supply a [_receiver_][Receivers], implicit or explicit.
-Also, unlike regular properties, the type of the receiver must be a subtype of the receiver parameter, and the value that is supplied as the receiver is bound to the receiver parameter.
+Like for regular properties, the type of the receiver must be a subtype of the receiver parameter, and the value that is supplied as the receiver is bound to the receiver parameter.
 For more information on how a particular receiver for each access is chosen, please refer to the [overloading section][Overload resolution].

 The receiver parameter can be accessed inside getter and setter scopes of the property as the implicit receiver or `this`.